CloudI/website/_build/html/_sources/Starting_Out.txt

   %lazy_closest,
   %5000, 5000, 5000, [api], undefined, 2, 5, 300, []},

-4. It is important to realize that all services listed in the cloudi.conf file must start successfully when the cloud is restarted.
+4. It is important to realize that all services listed in the cloudi.conf file must start successfully when the cloud is first started.
-    In other words, the failure of any service listed in the configuration file will keep the entire cloud from starting.
+    In other words, the failure of any service listed in the configuration file will keep the entire cloud from starting to ensure an error-free starting state.
+Seperate configuration methods will be used to show how a cloud may grow.
-    One method for dealing with this is:

-*   Start the cloud with the bare minimum services that are needed; and

-*   Develop a script with the additional services and run the script after the cloud has successfully started.

 Viewing Logs